An egalitarian home for your Jewish community.

 “Bagel University” (commonly known as “Bagel U”) is a learning experience where members teach members at the Shul or in their homes on a broad range of topics within Jewish heritage, religion, culture, and the arts.

-Bagel U returns in the fall of 2018 with a full line-up of courses and classes that can be viewed HERE.
-The courses and classes are described more fully on individual flyers available by clicking the links below:
+Bagel U will continue into 2019 with a full line-up of courses and lectures.
+The courses and lectures are described more fully on individual flyers available by clicking the links below:

 “Bagel U” classes are a way of helping our members gain a deeper understanding of topics of personal interest that are related to Judaism.
 Members are encouraged to offer their suggestions of classes they'd like to attend as well as classes they'd like to lead!